Pressure washer pump types

 CAT Pressure Washer Pumps

-This company first introduced pumps in 1968, and it was a pump that offered 700 PSI and 4 GPM.
-They then moved into the car wash niche in Europe and the United States, and Campbell Hausfeld, BE, Pressure-Pro, DeWalt, and Simpson are all companies that use these pumps.
+This company first introduced pumps in 1968, offering 700 PSI and 4 GPM.
+They then moved into the car wash niche in Europe and the United States, and Campbell Hausfeld, BE, Pressure-Pro, DeWalt, and Simpson all use these pumps.

 Comet Pressure Washer Pumps

 Comet is the distributor in the United States for Comet SpA Italian pumps.
-You’ll find these pumps used in cement plants and breweries to pressure washers and oil fields, and companies that usually feature these pumps include Excell.
+These pumps are used in cement plants and breweries, pressure washers, and oil fields, and Excell is a company that usually features them.

 General Pressure Washer Pumps